 CDC’s Security Regulation

 The Homeland Security Presidential Directive-12 (HSPD-12) mandates a background check be completed for both U.S. citizens and foreign nationals.
-Foreign nationals must have resided in the U.S. for at least three (3) of the past five (5) years in order for CDC to be able to complete a background check.
 If the background check cannot be completed by the time the appointment is to start, the candidate may be denied the appointment as they would not have access to the facility that is required for participation.

 Most Commonly Accepted Statuses

 - F1-Curricular Practical Training – with approved Form I-20

 - F1-Optional Practical Training – with USCIS-approved EAD card

 - J-1 Research Scholar – must have a minimum of Bachelor’s degree; appointment length for more than six months (renewable up to a maximum of five years)

 - J-1 Short-Term Scholar – must have a minimum of Bachelor’s degree; appointment length for maximum of six months

 - J-1 Student – with authorization letter and/or DS-2019 authorized by university sponsor